 In this advanced course, students examine the use of technology in managing operations and making critical decisions, from the design of the product to its delivery to retail.
 Students use NGC to develop technical packs in cyberspace for global usage.
-They also use NGC product lifecycle management (PLM) systems in the management and control of the supply chain.
+They also use NGC product lifecycle management (PLM) systems in the management and administrative calendar tasks in orchestrating global activities and logistic tactics, and control of the supply chain.
 AIMS 360, an enterprise resource planning (ERP) system is used for inventory management.
 Prerequisite: MFTG 2120

 In this in-depth exploration of industry trends associated with globalization, students examine the strategic alliances and the sourcing and distribution channels required for production, as well as the opportunities for exporting finished products.
 Prerequisites: MFTG 1150, MFTG 2350

 Production Control & Planning

 This course examines principles of pre-season and in-season production planning and logistics based on analyzing, forecasting, developing, deputizing, and supervising within an apparel manufacturing organization.
 Students devise a suitable production plan based on efficient control methods.
 Circular apparel manufacturing theories including sustainability frameworks are also explored as well as global economy logistics.
 Prerequisites: MFTG 2500, MFTG 2580

 This course introduces students to computer pattern drafting, grading and marker making.
 Students will learn to digitize patterns, make computer markers and develop patterns using the Gerber system.
 Prerequisite: DESN 2160 or MFTG 1400